sirdude/langlab/README.txt

 Right now its still a little bit of a mess and needs some organization.
 There are a bunch of half done things and lots of notes.

-Need to merge current bin/lib with stages. bin/lib is old perl/lpc stuff stages was an attempt to moduleralize things.

-After that will probabably need to clean up the test suite.
-Then it will be time to work on new things.